ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 Usage preferences can be overridden through express agreements between relevant parties.

 There are also many situations where other priorities could override any usage preferences.
+Priorities that could justify overriding preferences include -- but are not limited to -- free expression, safety, education, scholarship, research, preservation, interoperability, and accessibility.

+A choice to override a preference could be explicitly permitted in law or be based on the judgement of particular individuals or organizations.

+The following lists examples of cases where other priorities could override specific preferences:

-For example, people with accessibility needs might override a preference to disallow AI Use ({{ai-use}}) so that they might access automated captions or summaries.
+* People with accessibility needs, or organizations working on their behalf, might override a preference to disallow AI Use ({{ai-use}}) in order to access automated captions or generate accessible formats.

-Another case might involve the use of assets for research.
-Such overrides might be explicitly permitted in law, or could be based on the judgment of individual system users.
+* A cultural heritage organization could override a preference to disallow Automated Processing ({{all}}) or AI Use ({{ai-use}}) in order to provide more useful, reliable, or discoverable access to historical web collections.

+* An educational institution could override a preference to disallow AI Training ({{train-ai}}) or AI Use ({{ai-use}}) in order to enable scholars to develop or use tools to facilitate scientific or other types of research.

+* A website that permits user uploads could override a preference to disallow Automated Processing ({{all}}) or AI Use ({{ai-use}}) in order to develop or use tools that detect harmful content according to established terms of use.

 # Vocabulary Definition {#vocab}